| |

 Make the Meatballs

-- Combine the milk and crumbled bread in a large bowl and let stand for 5 minutes.
-Whisk in the egg, 1 1/2 teaspoons of salt, onion powder, garlic powder, 1/4 teaspoon of pepper, and nutmeg.
+• Combine the milk and crumbled bread in a large bowl and let stand for 5 minutes.
+Whisk in the egg, 1 1/2 teaspoons of kosher salt, the onion, 1/4 teaspoon of white pepper, and nutmeg.
 Add the ground beef and pork and mix to blend thoroughly.
 Shape the mixture into 1-inch meatballs.

-- Arrange the meatballs in the pan and bake for 20 minutes, until cooked through.
-They should register at least 160 F on an instant-read thermometer.
+• Arrange the meatballs in the pan and bake for 16 to 20 minutes, until cooked through.
+They should register at least 160°F on an instant-read thermometer.
 Remove to a rack and set aside.
+Save 1 tablespoon of the drippings for the sauce, if desired.
+If the pan is dry or the drippings seem overly greasy, use an extra tablespoon of butter instead.

 Prepare the Sauce

-- Melt the butter in a large saucepan over medium heat.
+• Combine the butter and the reserved 1 tablespoon of meatball drippings (or 2 tablespoons of butter if there are no drippings) in a large saucepan over medium heat.
 When the butter begins to sizzle, add the flour.
 Cook, stirring, for 2 minutes.

-- Gradually whisk in 1 1/2 cups of beef broth and the Worcestershire sauce and cook until bubbling and thickened.
+• Gradually whisk in 1 1/2 cups of beef broth and the Worcestershire sauce and cook until bubbling and thickened.
 Gradually whisk in the heavy cream.
 If too thick, add more beef broth, a little at a time.
-Taste and adjust the seasonings with salt and nutmeg, if using.
+Taste and adjust the seasonings with kosher salt, nutmeg, and a pinch of allspice, if desired.

-- Add the meatballs to the sauce and gently stir to coat; heat through.
+• Add the meatballs to the sauce and gently stir to coat them; heat through.

 Nutrition